I created a fun speech therapy fall activity adaptable for any goal and any age.

-Read below to download a free fall activity and then learn how to adapt it for any student or any goal.
+Read below to download a free fall activity and then learn how to adapt it for any child!

-I created a simple speech therapy fall activity as a reinforcer for my articulation students, but as the day went on, I realized this simple activity could be adapted for all my students.
+I created this simple speech therapy fall activity as a reinforcer for my articulation students, but as the day went on, I realized this simple activity was appropriate for all my students.

-As I gain more and more experience working with children, I realize that the more functional and simple therapy materials are the, better.
+The more functional and simple therapy materials are the better.
 The complicated, step-by-step, materials aren’t what communication is all about.
 Instead, adapting daily activities/work/experiences to create speech and language learning is the way to go.

-Therefore, this simple fall speech therapy material can be adapted to create the specific speech and language learning opportunity need for your child/client/student.
+Therefore, this simple fall speech therapy material can be adapted to create any specific speech and language learning opportunity for your child/client/student.

-Now, for the creative types with free time, gathering leaves and other fall manipulatives outside is probably the most functional.
-However, that is not in the cards for me this season..
+Now, for the creative types with free time, gathering leaves and other fall manipulatives outside is the most functional.
+However, that is not in the cards for me this season.
 So, if you are short on time, this one is for you :)

 Click on the link above to download the pictures.
-Simply print them out and then cut out the leaves.
+Print them out and then cut out the leaves.
 Now, you are ready to go!
-Read below on how you can use this tree and leaves to target many different speech and language goals.
+Read below on how you can use this tree and leaves to target many speech and language goals.

 To work on vocabulary with young children, skip the flashcards.
 Learning while playing is the research proven way to go!

-Below are some vocabulary words you can target while you glue leaves on a tree.
+Below are vocabulary words you can target while you glue leaves on a tree.

 Following directions is a crucial language skill needed for academic and social success.
-It requires a person to know vocabulary, have working memory skills, and adequate attention.
+However, this skill requires a person to know vocabulary, have good working memory skills, and have adequate attention.

-Below are some practice ideas for following directions while making a tree.
+Below are practice ideas for following directions while making a tree.

 Spatial: Give a direction with a spatial aspect (under, over, above).

-I am just going to talk about MY FAVORITE game that I play all the time!
+I am going to talk about MY FAVORITE game I play all the time!
 I call it “no hands.”

-For this game, I put all the leaves on the table and each student gets a turn to pick out leaves to glue on their trees.
+For this game, I put all the leaves on the table and students get a turn to pick out leaves to glue on their trees.
 HOWEVER, they can’t point to the one they want (hence the no hands name).
-Instead, the students have to describe which leaf they want by describing an attribute or using a targeted grammatically structure (they desired response is adjusted for individual goals)
+Instead, the students have to describe which leaf they want by describing an attribute or using a targeted grammatical structure (adjust the desired response for individual goals)

-There are many areas of language that can be targeted with this game.
-For example:
+You can target many areas of language with this game.

 Sorting: Organize the leaves by attribute before starting the game.
 This is a great idea if your students need a lot of cues or still in the direct teaching phase of learning.
 Some ideas for categories are:

-A solid foundation in speech and language skills in necessary for success in reading, math, social relationships, and language arts!
+Strong speech and language skills are necessary reading, math, social relationships, and language arts!
 For more specific speech therapy activities, read more about our practice ideas based on age and skill level.

-Like I've said before, there is so much technology and SOOO much academic pressure put on little ones, social skill development is lacking these days.
+Like I've said before, there is so much technology and academic pressure put on little ones.
+As a result, social skill development is lacking these days.

-Social skills are really one of the MOST IMPORTANT skills we NEED to know in order to be a successful at school, jobs, and really any aspects of life.
+Social skills are one of the MOST IMPORTANT skills we NEED to be successful at school, jobs, and really any aspect of life.
 Social skills develop throughout our life through experiences, observation, and direct teaching.
-You can demonstrate good social skills from the start through modeling.
+You can show good social skills from the start through modeling.

-When playing in schools, I usually give my group one pair of scissors and one glue.
-That way, the students have to talk to each and request turns.
+During group treatment, I provide one pair of scissors and one glue.
+That way, the students have to talk to each other and request turns.
+You can target:

 You can practice articulation skills while completing this speech therapy fall activity.

-Below are some words that will naturally arise when creating a tree.
+Below are words that will arise when creating a tree.
 We created sample target words for all sounds in all word positions (beginning, middle, and end).

-If your child is working on any of these sounds, pick a word and practice it while you play make a tree.
-Very functional and easy!
+If your child is working on any of these sounds, pick a word and practice it while you make a tree.
+Functional and easy!